-Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2: General disclosur es 3: Material topics Economic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclosur es 3: Material topics Economic Environmental Social

-ECONOM C continued ANTI-CO MPETITIVE BEHAVIOUR 3-3 Our management ap proach to procurement practices Competition and Anti-trust Global Policy, which is included in our Code and in our Code training programme.
+ECONOM C continued ANTI-CO MPETITIVE BEHAVIOUR 3-3 Our management approach to procurement practices Competition and Anti-trust Global Policy, which is included in our Code and in our Code training programme.
 The by reviewing emerging issues and outcomes from SpeakUp and by routinely assessing all business functions Independent reviews.
-Our Business Integrity team monitors compliance with our Code, which includes our internal competition and anti-trust principles. on how we evaluate our approach to compliance issues, including anti-competitive behaviour, see GRI 3-3 Anti- 6 of this ESG Reporting Index.
+Our Business Integrity team monitors compliance with our Code, which includes our internal competition and anti-trust principles.
+For more information on how we evaluate our approach to compliance issues, including anti-competitive behaviour, see GRI 3-3 Anti- corruption on page 26 of this ESG Reporting Index.
 Disclosure Our response 206-01 Legal actions for anti-competitive behaviour, anti-trust Each of our markets is required to carry out an annual legal compliance risk assessment, considering anti- competitive behaviour, anti-trust and monopoly practices and to develop mitigation plans for their most significant risks. and monopoly Omissions: any non-public incidents are not reported. practices Reason: confidentiality constraints.
 Explanation: we disclose details of such matters to the extent that it is required as part of our contingent liability disclosure.
 This does not include details of all ongoing regulatory investigations or sanctions.

-Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2: General disclosu res 3: Material topics Economic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclosu res 3: Material topics Economic Environmental Social